Do I have to obtain employees' consent in order to collect their personal data?

 The processing of any personal data may impose obligations to the individuals the data is related to, the data subjects.
 Some jurisdictions only recognize processing personal data as lawful if the data subject has provided express consent.
 Other jurisdictions require a legal obligation to process the data, and may not require consent.
 The processing of HR personal data has raised questions and court decisions in a few countries, and interpretations may vary based on data privacy and labor law requirements.
 The concept of employee consent has been increasingly criticized because there is doubt as to whether consent can be given freely in the subordinate employee/employer relationship.

 In Colombia, employers must generally obtain the employee’s authorization prior to processing personal information.
-Consent must be prior, expressed and informed.
+Consent must be prior, express and informed.
 The consent to process data can be provided in writing, verbally, or through “unequivocal conduct” by the employee which would reasonably lead to the conclusion that the authorization was granted.
 Note that an individual’s silence does not meet the requirements to process personal data (Decree 1377 of 2013).
 Employers should retain the proof of the employee’s authorization.

 Authorization is not needed in certain cases.
 Exceptions which will most likely relate to employers include when: